ctbowler/quant-research/README.md

 # 📊 Quantitative Finance Research Portfolio

 This repository presents a curated collection of research projects in quantitative finance, algorithmic trading, and stochastic modeling.
 Each folder contains a self-contained writeup and/or trading strategy with a focus on simulation-based methods, time series modeling, and financial signal interpretation.
-All listed Sharpe ratios come from out-of-sample backtesting.
+All listed Sharpe ratios come from **out-of-sample backtesting**, no real money was used.
 The writeups in the folders are much more detailed than whats shown here.

 ---